MikeWasHere/FinalProject/CSS-animation/README.md

 Things have ben shifting in way that CSS animations are becoming more and more used through out websites like [Facebook](facebook.com) When you like or react to someones post and [Twitter](twitter.com) when you like someones post or even when you scroll down a list to see more tweets the way it loads is also a form of animation.
 Even some local Orlando website firms use animations like [designzilla.com](https://www.designzillas.com/) as you can see there site looks more fluid and alive.
 Sites like that leave an impression on users and thats why I personally love to use them myself.
 Go to a project I did called [bbaklava](https://bbaklava.firebaseapp.com) and you can see how I used these animations very subtly withing the site.

 ### How to get started
+There are many different libraries that are there that help you get the animations up and running.
+The great thing about them is that there super easy to install and get them going.
+For instance, lets say you want to use some hover effects you will go to one of my favorite sites for hover animations [hover.css](http://ianlunn.github.io/Hover/) This guy (Ian Lunn) shares this library for free for any one to use.
+So lets say we want to add that when you hover over a button, it buzzes.
+What do you do?
+* Step 1: Download the library / Put the ```hover.css``` file inside your CSS directory.
+* Step 2: Apply the class ```class="hvr-buzz"``` to the button element, it should look like this ```<button class="hvr-buzz">Click me!</button> ```
+THATS IT! its that simple implementing hover.css animations to your site.
+Some other animations will require more complex timing and other ways of doing it by using ```@keyframes``` to control every aspect of the element.

 ## SVG